ksaki/misc/michigan_cluster/greatlakes.md

 ## Slurm

+In order to submit a batch job, you have to write bash script that has specific structure for slurm job scheduler.
 Here is an example slurm job script.
 It should be named as "XXX.sh"

 ```
 #!/bin/bash